Deep-MI/FastSurfer/README.md

                       --parallel
 ```

+Docker Flags:
 * The --gpus flag is used to access GPU resources.
 With it you can also specify how many GPUs to use.
 In the example above, _all_ will use all available GPUS.
 To use a single one (e.g. GPU 0), set --gpus device=0.
 To use multiple specific ones (e.g. GPU 0, 1 and 3), set --gpus '"device=0,1,3"'.
 * The -v commands mount your data, output, and directory with the FreeSurfer license file into the docker container.
 Inside the container these are visible under the name following the colon (in this case /data, /output, and /fs_license).
 * The --rm flag takes care of removing the container once the analysis finished.
 * The --user XXXX part should be changed to the appropriate user id (a four-digit number; can be checked with the command "id -u" on linux systems).
 All generated files will then belong to the specified user.
 Without the flag, the docker container will be run as root.

+FastSurfer Flags to pass through:
 * The fs_license points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.
 * Note, that the paths following --fs_license, --t1, and --sd are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the -v arguments.
 * A directory with the name as specified in --sid (here subject2) will be created in the output directory.
 So in this example output will be written to /home/user/my_fastsurfer_analysis/subject2/ .
 Make sure the output directory is empty, to avoid overwriting existing files.

-* You can also run a CPU-Docker with very similar commands.
+You can also run a CPU-Docker with very similar commands.
 See [Docker/README.md](Docker/README.md) for more details.

 ### Example 4: FastSurfer inside Singularity
 After building the Singularity image (see instructions in ./Singularity/README.md), you also need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - just as when using Docker.
 This license needs to be passed to the script via the --fs_license flag.